 Avalanche Airbag Packs: Look for any damage (seams coming apart, rips, etc.).
 Take out old food that can get moldy and think of what should be added for next winter.
 Inspect all the gear you carry for function and wear.

 Radios: My BC Link radios are used all year long.
-I inspect them, keep them fully charged, and make sure all the channels are synched to each other.
+I inspect them, keep them fully charged, and make sure all the channels are synced to each other.

 Avalanche Transceivers: Test as mentioned above and then store in a cool dry place with the batteries removed.